Energy Efficient Substitutes For Incandescent Bulbs

 Incandescent bulbs still make up a majority of the light bulbs in homes today, but as more people become energy and environmentally conscious, both the CFL and the LED bulbs are well suited alternatives.
 Over the long term an LED style bulb will save you the most money although the initial cost may seem high.
 The good news is that LED bulbs last for 10 years or more.
 The CFL bulb will save you nearly as much as an LED style Bulb with a fraction of the investment.
 Consider the placement and how you will be using each of your bulbs and a combination of the two alternatives will be rewarding over the long haul, not just in your pocket book but also for the planet.

-FACT: If every home in America replaced just one incandescent light bulb with an ENERGY STAR qualified CFL, in one year it would save enough energy to light more than 3 million homes.
+F If every home in America replaced just one incandescent light bulb with an ENERGY STAR qualified CFL, in one year it would save enough energy to light more than 3 million homes.
 That would prevent the release of greenhouse gas emissions equal to that of about 800,000 cars.
 Saving electricity reduces CO2 emissions, sulfur oxide and high-level nuclear waste.